kal2944/capstone-project1/README.md

 # capstone-project1
-This is my first capstone project
+This is my first capstone project in microverse and its all about made for an interior design school that shows on about page all description,history , logo and other informations are provided there and beside that there is a celebration message on home page thats to reflect my company's class of 2022 celebration plus invitation are mentioned and also i have added the featured speakers for event and partner companies .

 ***
 ## Built With

 - html , css and javascript

+## Descrption Video
+Here is a [video](https://www.loom.com/share/97cbbf0230164f16965541fd41dfcca3) that illustrate the main idea of my website

 ***
-## Getting Started
-**to implement and run this project you should have the** following prerequisites

-## Prerequisites
-- Text editor
-- browser like crome
+## you can clone the project
+-git clone project-link
+-cd project -name

+## you can run the live server to see the project
+- run home html

 ## Show your support